 Not only national, centralised wargames were held, but also lesser competitions.
 These were organised by local rulers and took place in springtime, in the height of summer, or at new year, following ancient traditions.
 Separate contests were held, for instance, for infantry archers and mounted archers.
 At the infantry archer competitions the length of the court was marked out first—approximately 20-30 arrows, that is 35-45 metres—then came the laying out of the starting line.

 The target was made of cotton or felt.
 The centre was marked by a round hole or a coloured circle.
 In the former, behind the hole in the centre of the target there was a simple arrow-counting device that made it easier to keep the scores in mind.

 Among the steppe-dwelling people, even if they were infantry archers, nocking and shooting the arrow to the right side was wide-spread, which means that arrow-head was placed on the right side of the recurve bow, and while aiming it rested on the left hand’s thumb.
 This is reflected by the steppes’ terminology of aiming as well: the verb for nocking derives from the word ’thumb’ both in Mongolian, Manchurian and Tibetan language.

 Having locked on to the target, the archer would release the string with all three fingers, while with the left hand he would simultaneously turn the bow to the right.
-The arrow would shoot out, bouncing off the string, and— if lucky—would hit bull’s-eye, the centre of the target.
-After each stage of the contest the jury would evaluate the results by counting the hits.
-According to local customs either the arrows having hit the board, or the ones that had been left untouched, were counted.
+The arrow would shoot out, bouncing off the string, and— if lucky—would hit bulls-eye, the centre of the target.
+After each stage of the contest, the jury would evaluate the results by counting the hits.
+According to local customs either the arrows that hit the board or the ones that had been left untouched, were counted.
 Not only the number of hits were noted, but the quality of the shots as well.